-In connection with the Company's growth in recent periods through both acquisitions and organically, including the January 2016 merger with Rentrak Corporation, as well as the Company's proposed settlement of certain litigation matters and the Company's January 2018 financing arrangement involving the issuance of senior secured convertible notes, the Company has issued or reserved for issuance a significant number of shares of Common Stock.
+In connection with the Company's growth in recent periods through both acquisitions and organically, including the January 2016 merger with Rentrak Corporation, as well as the Company's proposed settlement of certain litigation matters and the Company's January 2018 financing arrangement involving the issuance of senior secured convertible notes and warrants, the Company has issued or reserved for issuance a significant number of shares of Common Stock.

 In addition, due to our delay in filing periodic reports with the SEC prior to the filing of our 2017 10-K, we have been unable to use our registration statement on Form S-8 to grant equity awards to our directors and employees since February 2016.
 Further, in March 2017, our 2007 Equity Incentive Plan reached the end of its ten-year term and expired.
-As described under Proposal No. 4, we are asking our stockholders to approve the 2018 Equity and Incentive Plan at the 2018 Annual Meeting, and if so approved, we expect to grant additional equity awards.
-As of March 30, 2018, in accordance with our compensation program for employees and directors, we anticipate making equity awards having an aggregate value of approximately \$47.1 million upon approval of the 2018 Equity and Incentive Plan.
+As described under Proposal No. 4, we are asking our stockholders to approve the 2018 Equity and Incentive Compensation Plan at the 2018 Annual Meeting, and if so approved, we expect to grant additional equity awards.
+As of March 30, 2018, in accordance with our compensation program for employees and directors, we anticipate making equity awards having an aggregate value of approximately \$47.1 million upon approval of the 2018 Equity and Incentive Compensation Plan.
 These awards were recommended for employees and directors in 2016, 2017 and 2018 but were not granted as of March 30, 2018.
-Based on the closing bid price of our Common Stock on the OTC Pink Tier on March 29, 2018, \$24.07 per share, we expect to award approximately 1,956,000 shares of Common Stock in connection with the employee and director equity awards known as of March 30, 2018.
+Based on the closing bid price of our Common Stock on the OTC Pink Tier on March 29, 2018, \$24.07 per share, we would expect to award approximately 1,956,000 shares of Common Stock in connection with the employee and director equity awards known as of March 30, 2018.
 The actual number of shares of Common Stock issued will be based upon the prevailing trading price of our Common Stock at the time the grants are actually made.

 The Charter currently authorizes the issuance of up to 100,000,000 shares of Common Stock.
-As of April 13, 2018 and, to the extent applicable, based on the closing bid price of our Common Stock on the OTC Pink Tier on such date, the Company had [●] shares of Common Stock issued and outstanding, [●] shares of Common Stock underlying outstanding equity awards, [●] shares of Common Stock subject to issuance in pending litigation settlements, and [●] shares of Common Stock reserved for issuance upon potential conversion of, and payment of interest on, the Company's outstanding senior secured convertible notes, in addition to the shares expected to be issued pursuant to awards recommended for employees and directors in 2016, 2017 and 2018 as described above.
-As of such date, [●] shares of Common Stock were also held as treasury shares.
-For certain of these items, including pending litigation settlements and recommended awards for employees and directors, the actual number of shares issued will be based upon the prevailing trading price of our Common Stock at the time of issuance - meaning that any decrease in the trading price of our Common Stock will increase the number of shares needed to deliver the prescribed value.
+As of March 30, 2018, the Company had 55,017,670 shares of Common Stock issued and outstanding.
+As of such date, and, to the extent applicable, based on the closing bid price of our Common Stock on the OTC Pink Tier on March 29, 2018, \$24.07 per share, there were:

+- 3,818,628 shares of Common Stock underlying outstanding equity awards; - 3,771,021 shares of Common Stock subject to issuance in pending litigation settlements; - 14,810,716 shares of Common Stock reserved for issuance in connection with the Company's January 2018 financing arrangement involving the issuance of senior secured convertible notes and warrants; and - 5,364,796 shares of Common Stock held as treasury shares.

+In addition, stockholder approval of the 2018 Equity and Incentive Compensation Plan would constitute approval of the issuance of up to 10,650,000 shares of Common Stock under the plan.
+For certain of these items, the actual number of shares issued will be based upon the prevailing trading price of our Common Stock at the time of issuance - meaning that any decrease in the trading price of our Common Stock will increase the number of shares needed to deliver the prescribed value.
 Moreover, these estimates do not include any shares for incentive awards to employees and directors for performance in 2018 or future years.